MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.Network/index.md

 Creates a virtual network.

 ### [New-AzureRmVirtualNetworkGateway](New-AzureRmVirtualNetworkGateway.md)
-Creates a Virtual Network Gateway
+Creates a new virtual network gateway.

 ### [New-AzureRmVirtualNetworkGatewayConnection](New-AzureRmVirtualNetworkGatewayConnection.md)
-{{Manually Enter New-AzureRmVirtualNetworkGatewayConnection Description Here}}
+Creates a new virtual network gateway connection.

 ### [New-AzureRmVirtualNetworkGatewayIpConfig](New-AzureRmVirtualNetworkGatewayIpConfig.md)
-Creates an IP Configuration for a Virtual Network Gateway
+Creates a new IP configuration to be added to a virtual network gateway.

 ### [New-AzureRmVirtualNetworkSubnetConfig](New-AzureRmVirtualNetworkSubnetConfig.md)
 Creates a virtual network subnet configuration.